Reece Kershaw

 Reece Kershaw is an Australian police officer who was the commissioner of the Australian Federal Police from 2019 to 2025 and the commissioner of the Northern Territory Police from 2014 to 2019.
 Kershaw began his career with the AFP in 1988.

 He was born in 1967 or 1968.

 Kershaw announced his resignation as commissioner in August 2025.
-He will be replaced by Krissy Barrett in October 2025.
+He was replaced by Krissy Barrett in October.